Nursing - Clinical Nurse Leader (MSN)

 To the Graduate School

 - Official transcripts representing all college coursework with a recommended cumulative grade point average of at least 3.0 on a 4.0 scale.
 A bachelor's degree must be earned from a regionally accredited institution.
-Students in the health professions education concentration must have a bachelor of science in nursing from a regionally and CCNE, ACEN, or NLN accredited institution.

 - Two letters of recommendation.
 Within the NursingCAS application, submit names and email addresses of individuals who can speak to your academic and/or professional capabilities and potential.